solidjs/solid-start/examples/with-apiless/README.md

 Solid apps are built with _adapters_, which optimise your project for deployment to different environments.

 By default, `npm run build` will generate a Node app that you can run with `node build`.
 To use a different adapter, add it to the `devDependencies` in `package.json` and specify in your `vite.config.js`.

+* Composable resources so .api.ts files import resources from other .api.ts files
+* Page needs to know about the components it imports and the resources they use